Annexe planning permission in an AONB

-Objections from local residents and concerns on how your development will impact the beauty of the AONB can lead to the refusal of a planning permission application.
-Leaving families out of pocket and unable to live near older relatives to help take care of day-to-day tasks in their senior years.
+Objections from local residents on how your development will impact the beauty of the AONB can lead to the refusal of a planning permission application.
+This can leave families out of pocket and unable to live near older relatives.
+Making it difficult to take care of day-to-day tasks in their senior years.

-In this post, we’ll explain why careful management of your annexe planning application is important, how to potentially avoid planning application errors that might result in refusal, and provide suggestions and things to be aware of if you’ve never made a planning application.
+In this blog, we’ll explain why careful management of your annexe planning application in an AONB is so important.
+Also, we’ll advise how to avoid planning application errors that might result in refusal.
+We’ll also provide suggestions if you’ve never submitted a planning application before.

-An Area of Outstanding Natural Beauty (AONB) is exactly what it says it is: an outstanding landscape whose distinctive character and natural beauty are so precious that it is safeguarded in the national interest.
-Did you know
+An Area of Outstanding Natural Beauty is an outstanding landscape whose distinctive character and natural beauty are so precious it is safeguarded in the national interest.
+Did you know:

-How can you give your application the best chance of success if located within the AONB?
+How to give your application the best chance of success

 Submit a detailed planning application

 One of our recent applications for a client in Donhead St Andrew in Wiltshire was located within the AONB.
-We submitted a robust planning application which included a carefully worded 17-page planning statement, site plans, CGI’s, supporting statements from the applicant and drawings outlining the proposed materials, height and footprint of the annexe.
-This ensured we could demonstrate that the annexe would assimilate into the surroundings in a particularly sympathetic manner whilst not negatively impacting the beauty of the landscape.
+We submitted a robust planning application which included a carefully worded 17-page planning statement.
+Along with site plans, CGI’s and supporting statements from the applicant including drawings outlining the proposed materials, height and footprint of the annexe.
+This ensured we could demonstrate that the annexe would blend into the surrounding area in a sympathetic manner whilst not negatively impacting the beauty of the landscape.

 Be methodical

-In response to these objections, and to reassure the residents and parish council, we would always recommend submitting a statement directly addressing the concerns raised, confirming that the proposed size and design of the annexe would not detract from the visual amenity of the AONB and crucially that it would not intrude on the neighbouring properties and therefore compliant with both local and national planning policy.
+In response to these objections, and to reassure the residents and parish council, we recommend submitting a statement addressing the concerns.
+This would confirm that the proposed size and design of the annexe would not detract from the visual amenity of the AONB.
+And crucially that it would not intrude on the neighbouring properties.
+Your statement will also need to comply with local and national planning policy.
 In the case of the Donhead St Andrew application, this is what our planner Joe did.

 Specific compromises were made to the design of the annexe to secure its approval.
 These can include minor alterations and amendments to the design of an annexe to aspects such as windows and lighting, as well as the protection and maintenance of vegetation and residential surroundings.
 Ultimately it was this willingness to compromise, suggested by us to our client, that won the planning permission application for them.

-Joe was also able to suggest several conditions to the applicant and subsequently the case officer, that if planning was granted could be attached to the decision.
+Our Planner, Joe suggested several conditions to the applicant and case officer, that if planning was granted could be attached to the decision.
 This helped ensure that neighbour concerns were addressed, making what could have been an unacceptable development, more acceptable.

 Celebrate your success!